NW-JEFF/Tensor-Product-Pruning/README.md

 }
 ```

-We have also created an accompanying [blog post](https://robdhess.github.io/Steerable-E3-GNN/).
+They have also created an accompanying [blog post](https://robdhess.github.io/Steerable-E3-GNN/).

 This blog post contains additional material (Youtube videos, talks, ...) to help you dive further into the subject.